- Who are these families, and how do we know they are in need?

 Everything you purchase for your family goes to your family.
-On rare occasions, we may substitute a more suitable item for such things as incorrectly sized clothing, toys inappropriate for the child's age or used items.
+On rare occasions, we may substitute a more suitable item for such things as incorrectly sized clothing.

 Where and when do I drop off the gifts?

 Our Adopt-a-Family location changes yearly, as we rely on the generosity of the community in finding a temporary home for the holiday period.
-We will be announcing our 2016 location soon.
+You can see this year's location and hours by clicking here.

 How do my gifts get to the family?

 We arrange for the referring social service agency to pick up the gifts from our Adopt-a-Family site and deliver the gifts discreetly to their families.

 What if I don’t have all the gifts purchased by my deadline?